neondatabase/website/content/docs/manage/branches.md

 ## Connect to a branch

-Connecting to a database in a branch requires connecting via a compute endpoint tht is associated with a branch.
+Connecting to a database in a branch requires connecting via a compute endpoint associated with the branch.
 The following steps describe how to connect using `psql` and a connection string obtained from the Neon Console.

 <Admonition type="tip">
 You can also query the databases in a branch from the Neon SQL Editor.
 For instructions, see [Query with Neon's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).